-of refined products in 2011.
 Refineries in PADD 3 (which includes the Gulf Coast) produced a little more than 7.5 MMbbl/d of refined petroleum in 2013.
-PADD 3 product exports were a bit more than 2.6 MMbbl/d and product imports were 757,000 bbl/d for a net balance of 1.9 MMbbl/d in product exports from the region.
+PADD 3 product exports were a bit more than 2.6 MMbbl/d and product imports were 757,000 bbl/d for a net balance of 1.9 likely to do so anytime soon.

 MMbbl/d in product exports from the region.

 Total gross product exports from PADD 3 accounted for well less than half (just 35 percent) of PADD 3 refinery output in 2013.
 The share of PADD 3 refinery output being exported has been trending higher, especially since 2007.
-PADD 3 refinereries, however, have never exported anywhere near half of their output, and are not likely to do so anytime soon.
+PADD 3 refineries, however, have never exported anywhere near half of their output, and are not